stjordanis/topologies/distributed_unet/README.md

 msks_train.npy
 ```

-Place these files in `/home/unet/data/slices/Results/` on the parameter server node.
-The parameter server is where we will run the distributed training script from.
+Copy these files to the same folder on all the worker nodes.

 ## Modifications to settings file